chaohuichen/ChinesePoemPhaser3/README.md

 Let's learn chinese Poem and enjoy playing a game!

-This project was developed for the FUllstack Academy's "Stack-a-thon" where we tasked to create a project within 4 days.
+This project was developed for the Fullstack Academy's "Stack-a-thon" where we tasked to create a project within 4 days.
 So, I build a mini game with Phaser3 that let player learning while playing.

 ## Setup